Labafbashi/JavaProject2/README.md

 __How to:__

-In TollCalculatorMain class you shoud use some input like car model, plate number and date and time (see blow code) ..., you can either run the program with some default imput that already is inside Main method or you can use your own vehicle to see if it's toll free time. here comes some basic explanation of how you can use this program.
+In TollCalculatorMain class you shoud use some input about vehicle like car model, plate number and date and time that vehicle will pass the road camera (see blow code) ..., you can either run the program with default imput shown as blow or you can use your own vehicle details to see if it's toll free time or in rush time.
+Here comes some explanation of how you can use this program.

         Date date=new Date(); // Make date object